Preparing for the Rainy Season

 - Knowing how to forecast flooding will help you to prepare.
 Rainfall criteria can help warn us when flooding is more likely to occur.
 Learn about Flood Forecasting at the Contra Costa County website.

-Sand Bags Available to Residents
+Sand Bags Available to El Cerrito and kensington Residents and businesses

-In order to help prevent flooding due to stormwater runoff from public right of ways, El Cerrito and Kensington residents can obtain up to 10 sandbags per household from the Recycling & Environmental Resource Center at 7501 Schmidt Lane.
-The sand pile and bags are available for El Cerrito and Kensington residents only.
+In order to help prevent flooding due to stormwater runoff from public right of ways, El Cerrito and Kensington residents and businesses can obtain up to 10 sandbags per household/business from the Recycling & Environmental Resource Center at 7501 Schmidt Lane.
+The sand pile and bags are available for El Cerrito and Kensington residents/businesses only.
 Empty bags can be picked up from the Recycling Center Office at 7501 Schmidt Lane, Monday through Sunday, 9 AM to 4:30 PM.
-Please bring proof of residency.
+Please bring proof of address.
 The sand enclosure is now in a new location inside the El Cerrito Recycling & Environmental Resource Center.
 You will need to fill the bags yourself, but shovels will be provided.
 Sand is available on a first-come first-served basis.
 In the event of a major predicted storm, additional sand will be made available after hours in the old location outside the Recycling Center gates.

 Storm Drain Grates, Catch Basins, Gutters, and Drainage Systems